cardillan/mindcode/ROADMAP.markdown

 ## Current priorities

-* Case Switching
-  * Support for selecting a subset of existing `when` branches to handle, the jump table `else` entries would then jump to the remaining branches of the original switch.
-  * Cases with non-continuous values of when branches: convert the largest segment from case values with a density higher than 0.5, leave other values to conditional jumps
-  * On `aggressive` level, convert switches that have overlapping values.
-* Data Flow Optimization: correctly resolve case expressions (both jump table based and condition based) when the input value is effectively constant.
-* Optimization speedups
-  * DataFlowOptimizer: cache VariableState instances at the entry and exit points end of each context.
-If the inbound instance is equal to the cached one, use the cached outbound instance and save processing.
-  * Only recreate OptimizationActions of the action whose context(s) are affected by previous optimizations.
+* Fix incorrect headings of Data Flow Optimization passes executed after applying selected speed optimization.
 * Improve weight computations for user defined functions: weight of a function body should be a sum of weights of all its calls (calls within function calls need to be evaluated repeatedly).
 * When an uninitialized temporary variable is found by Data Flow Optimization, generate compilation error -- if it happens, it is an optimization bug.
 * Variable type and invariant inferring.
   * Probably via data flow analysis (not global).
   * Hopefully will help with some boolean conditions.
   * Constraints on variable values inferred from instruction producing the value
     * e.g. `op max result input 10` limits the value of `max` to `10`
   * Constraints on variable values inferred from conditions
     *  "non-null", "non-negative", "less than x", "boolean", "integer"
   * Constraints on relationships between variables